Setauket, New York

 Setauket /səˈtɔːkɪt/ is a hamlet and census-designated place (CDP) in the Town of Brookhaven, Suffolk County, New York, United States, on the North Shore of Long Island.
 As of the 2010 United States census, the CDP population, which at the time included East Setauket as well, was 15,477.

 Setauket was founded in 1655, the first settlement in what would become the town of Brookhaven.
-Prior to the 2020 census, the community was part of the Setauket-East Setauket CDP.
-The area was split in 2020 into two separate CDPs: Setauket and East Setauket.
+Before the 2020 census, the community was part of the Setauket-East Setauket CDP.
+The area was split in 2020 into two separate CDPs: Setauket and East Setauket despite many in the community still considering it one locality.

-Setauket was founded as an agricultural community in the mid-17th century, and was a regional center of activity during the American Revolutionary War noted for the Culper spy ring and the Battle of Setauket.
+Setauket was founded as an agricultural community in the mid-17th century, and was a regional center of activity during the American Revolutionary War, noted for the Culper spy ring and the Battle of Setauket.
 Many of Setauket's early structures are intact and now form the Old Setauket Historic District.
 The Setaukets remain a mostly residential area, while bordering the more commercial enclaves of Port Jefferson and Stony Brook.
-The handful of businesses within the community largely cater to the over 24,500 students of Stony Brook University, which is adjacent to the CDP.
+The handful of businesses within the community largely cater to the over 25,000 students of Stony Brook University, which is adjacent to the CDP.

 History

 Origins

-The name "Setauket" is derived from the historic Algonquian-speaking Setalcott Indians, who had lived in the area prior to its colonial period.
+The name "Setauket" is derived from the historic Algonquian-speaking Setalcott Indians, who had lived in the area before its colonial period.

 In 1655, a handful of land-speculating colonists orchestrated the purchase of the Setauket area from the local natives.
 The region's first European settlers were English migrants from New England.
 This was the first settlement in what later became the town of Brookhaven, and both the hamlet and town use the 1655 date as their origin.
 During the 17th century, Setauket was synonymous with the colonial town of Brookhaven.

-During the 1660s the settlement was temporarily renamed "Ashford".
+During the 1660s, the settlement was temporarily renamed "Ashford".
 This change was facilitated by Captain John Scott, a professional mercenary hired to clear out the Native American Indians.
 He was an early settler of Setauket and an important leader in Long Island's early history who briefly served under the title of "President of Long Island".
 A crafty land speculator, Scott claimed at one point to own a third of the island, including the Setauket area.
 Despite the questionable nature of many of his claims, John Scott had enough power and support to rename Setauket for his ancestral homeland in England, Ashford, Kent, and to construct a stately home named Egerton.

-John Woolman, a well known preacher and journalist, noted having attended a Quaker meeting at "Setawket" in the spring of 1747.
+John Woolman, a well-known preacher and journalist, noted having attended a Quaker meeting at "Setawket" in the spring of 1747.